Max Dehn, Axel Thue, and the Undecidable: The Rise of the Undecidable

-The existence of undecidable sets is the central fact in this theory.
-First examples in this direction were given by sets of natural numbers related to the \emph{Entscheidungsproblem} and the \emph{Halteproblem}.\footnote{The Halteproblem has the following simple interpretation.
-If we just look at computable partial functions $f \colon \mathbb{N} \to \mathbb{N}$, then it is possible to define a sequence of Turing machines $T_n$ labeled by $n \in \mathbb{N}$ such that each computable partial function $f$ can be computed by some $T_n$.
-The index $n$ is called the \emph{G\"odel number} of $T_n$.
-In fact, more is true.
-There exists a universal computable partial function $U \colon \mathbb{N}^2 \to \mathbb{N}$ (i.e., a compiler) such that each $f$ is obtained as the function $U(n,-)$.
-Using Cantor's diagonal argument, on easily shows from this that the function $U(n,n)+1$ (where is it defined) is a computable partial function which has no extension to a computable total function.
-This implies that the set $S$ of all $n$ such that $T_n$ halts on the input $n$, i.e., where $U(n,n)$ is defined, is undecidable.
-This means that there is no decision method which has as output $1$ if $T_n$ halts on $n$ and $0$ else.
-See \cite{turing1936}.} After it had been shown that the Entscheidungsproblem and the Halteproblem were undecidable (i.e., unsolvable), people were looking for real math problems for which undecidability could be shown.
-It turned out that the word problem for groups resp. semigroups were suitable candidates.
-Max Dehn and Axel Thue were the first mathematicians who posed the word problem long before the theory of computing was developed.
-Other undecidable sets later occured in the negative solution of Hilbert's tenth problem.\footnote{This Hilbertian problem asks for an algorithm to decide whether a polynomial system of equations over the integers has a non-trivial integer solution.
-This problem turned out to be undecidable by showing that every recursively enumerable set is diophantine, i.e., the projection of the zero-set of a system of integer polynomial equations.
-By applying this to an arbitrary undecidable set $S$, one shows that the family $X_s$ of zero-sets over every $s \in S$ has the property that one cannot decide whether $X_s$ is empty or not.}
+The existence of undecidable sets is the central paradigm in this theory.
+First examples in this direction were given by sets of natural numbers related to undecidable problems like the Entscheidungsproblem and the Halteproblem.\footnote{The Halteproblem has the following simple interpretation.
+If we look at computable partial functions $f \colon \mathbb{N} \to \mathbb{N}$, then it is possible to define a sequence of Turing machines $T_n$ labeled by $n \in \mathbb{N}$ such that each computable partial function $f$ can be computed by at least one $T_n$.
+Then the set $S$ of all $n$ such that $T_n$ halts on input $n$ is undecidable.
+See \cite{davis}.} After it had been shown that these problems were undecidable (i.e., algorithmically unsolvable), people were looking for more traditional math problems for which undecidability could be shown.
+It turned out that the word problem for groups and semigroups was a suitable candidate.
+Other undecidable sets later occured in the negative solution of Hilbert's tenth problem.\footnote{This Hilbertian problem asks for an algorithm to decide whether a polynomial system of equations over the integers has a non--trivial integer solution.
+This problem turned out to be undecidable by showing that every recursively enumerable set is diophantine, i.e., the projection of the zero set of a system of integer polynomial equations.
+By applying this to an arbitrary undecidable set $S$, one shows that the family $X_s$ of zero sets over every $s \in S$ has the property that one cannot decide whether $X_s$ is empty or not.}